 \subsection{Hand Pose Estimation in Videos}

-While an image dataset, from the previous section, cannot be used to learn our conditional hand pose predictions, we can still use it to learn weights that can speed up our training process and improve generalizability.
-We finetune our full network, \ourdnn, on our video dataset, \ourdataset, as shown in the top portion of Fig. \ref{fig:overview}.
+While image data cannot be used to learn our conditional hand pose predictions, we can initialize weights to speed up our training process and improve generalizability.
+We finetune \ourdnn\ on \ourdataset, shown in the top portion of Fig. \ref{fig:overview}.
 To incorporate a prior branch, we introduce a heatmap prior, $\hat{\mathcal{H}}_{t-\delta}$, a pose estimate of the same object from $t-\delta$.
-Our model performs conditional predictions, which we define as
+Our model performs conditional predictions, defined as

-For each input frame, $\mathcal{I}_t$, we output the localization heatmap $\hat{\mathcal{H}}_t$.
-In contrast to our previous definition of $P$, this output is conditioned on the network's prediction at a previous time step $t - \delta$.
-Our model is further composed of two branches: the attention mechanism, $M_{att}$, and the fusing module, $M_{fus}$. $P$ is the base pose estimation network.

-The attention mechanism, $M_{att}$ contextualizes the prior heatmap prediction, $\hat{\mathcal{H}}_{t-\delta}$, with the current image visual features, $v_t$.
-The purpose of this branch is to relate the visual representation of a hand and its localized heatmap prior, ideally learning to weight each joint prior accordingly.
-We use the $conv\_1$ feature output from the base network to represent the visual features from the image, and concatenate this with the aligned previous heatmap prediction. $M_{att}$ is composed of two convolutional layers, followed by transposed convolution, with ReLU non-linearities in-between.
+In contrast to our previous definition of $P$, $\hat{\mathcal{H}}_t$ is now conditioned on predictions at a previous time step $t - \delta$.
+Our model is further composed of two branches: the attention mechanism, $M_{att}$, and the fusing module, $M_{fus}$. $M_{att}$ contextualizes the prior heatmap prediction, $\hat{\mathcal{H}}_{t-\delta}$, with image features, $v_t$ ($conv\_1$ in our experiments), at time $t$.
+This branch relates the visual representation and the localized heatmap prior, ideally learning to weight each joint prior accordingly. $M_{fus}$ produces a merged final heatmap from the initial prediction, $\hat{\mathcal{H}}'_t$, and weighted heatmap prior, $\hat{\mathcal{H}}'_{t-\delta}$. $M_{att}$ and $M_{fus}$ are both composed of two convolutional layers, followed by transposed convolution, with ReLU non-linearities in-between.

-Our fusing module, $M_{fus}$, has an identical architecture to $M_{att}$.
-However, this is trained to produce the final heatmap output from the concatenation of our initial prediction, $\hat{\mathcal{H}}'_t$, and our heatmap prior, $\hat{\mathcal{H}}'_{t-\delta}$.
-This branch produces a merged final heatmap, $\hat{\mathcal{H}}_t$, using the Gaussian peak magnitudes and locations from both intermediate heatmaps.
-For example, if the prediction at $t_1$ correctly localizes a joint but it misses that same joint at $t_2$, we expect the final output to be adjusted based on the confidences of each detection.